RoboticExplorationLab/RExVicon/README.md

 - `-t` / `--subject`: Name of the Vicon object to publish (default `rex1`).
 - `-w` / `--wait`: Wait indefinitely to connect to the vicon, recommended if running on startup (default `false`).

+## Transmitting over Radio
+To transmit the Vicon data over radio, use the `lora_rely.ino` script in the `src/arduino/` directory of this repo.
+This script is designed for a Feather M0 LoRa.

 ## Running the script on startup
 If running the script on a Linux machine (tested on a Jetson Nano), and you want the Vicon publisher to start automatically, follow these instructions: